 Proponents welcome the Call for new HDR materials for future video coding development [8] issued by WG5.
 It is recommended to include a wide set of modern HDR test materials into the CTC of the new generation video coding standard.

-Also the quality assessment for HDR coding shall be further studied, and a quality metric better correlated with subjective quality should be verified and used in the common test conditions.
+Also the quality assessment for HDR coding shall be further studied, and a quality metric well correlated with subjective quality should be verified and used in the common test conditions.